zhfeng/zhfeng.github.io/_posts/2022-11-30-quarkus-shardingsphere-jdbc.md

 both of the results are `1`

 ## Conclusion
-In this article, we are using `quarkus-shardingsphere-jdbc` to build a simple application with ShardingSphere.
+In this article, we are using `quarkus-shardingsphere-jdbc` to build a simple application.
 We can see that it is very easy to use ShardingSphere with Quarkus.
-Currently, it only supports JVM mode, and we are working on the native support.
-This is a big challenge for us since the shardingsphere default rule language is based on `groovy` which is not fully supported in native mode with Quarkus.
+Currently, it only works in JVM mode, and we are still working on the native support.
+This is a big challenge since the shardingsphere default rule language is based on `groovy` which is not fully supported in native mode with Quarkus.
+Also, there are many other limitions with GraalVM native building.

 The whole demo project is available at [Github](https://github.com/zhfeng/shardingsphere-quarkus-example).
 Feel free to try it out and give us feedback.